DGTharaka/Smart-MediBox-with-IOT/README.md

 4. **Control the Window Angle**: Use the sliders to manually adjust the angle or select a predefined medicine for automatic control.
 5. **Set Alarms**: Schedule medication reminders using the alarm feature.

-## Future Improvements

-- Implement real-time data logging for long-term tracking of environmental conditions.
-- Add more customizable options for medicine-specific configurations.
-- Introduce a web-based interface for remote control and monitoring.